AguaClara/Textbook/Filtration/Filtration_Intro.rst

 We need to compare the constricted jet velocity gradient with the clean bed injection velocity gradient that occurs due to the fact that the approach velocity at the point of flow injection in StaRS filters is much higher than the average approach velocity.
 The flow injection area is approximately 2.5 cm wide and serves an effective filter area (up and down!) of 20 cm (spacing between injection points is 10 cm.).
 Thus the approach velocity in current StaRS filters is 14.6 mm/s and the corresponding Camp Stein velocity gradient is *1440 Hz*.

 EstaRS filters have water falls from the filter inlet channel to inlet box.
 In recent designs the water flows through a narrow slot and then falls into the inlet box.
 The slot is about 3.4 cm wide and the water falls about 40 cm.
 The vertical velocity after dropping 40 cm is 2.8 m/s.
-The geometry of this water fall is complicated and We will assume the resulting jet is circular at impact with the water surface.
+The geometry of this water fall is complicated and we will assume the resulting jet is circular at impact with the water surface.
 The diameter of the jet is thus obtained from continuity and is equal to 9.5 cm.
 Now we use the energy dissipation rate of a round jet to obtain *4300 Hz*.
 Thus the floc size could be set by the water fall in the inlet box since this is the highest velocity gradient on the path into and through the filter.
 However, our rough estimate based on wild extrapolation suggests that this would yield a 36 :math:`\mu m` diameter floc.
 This is larger than the flocs produced by the sedimentation tank plate settlers and thus it is possible that even with this waterfall, that the floc size distribution is set by the sedimentation tank plate settlers.

 Note that the water fall height diminishes during a filter run as the water level in the inlet box increases due to head loss through the filter.
 Thus it is likely that the waterfall doesn't significantly break flocs.